Using Barns to Manage Barber Pole Worm Infections in Small Ruminants

 By Amy Barkley, Livestock Specialist, SWNYDLFC Team

-If animals are kept in a barn for their entire lives, they will not have a high parasite burden, if a burden at all.
+If animals are kept in a barn for their entire lives, they will not have a high parasite burden, if a one at all.
 An off-pasture environment with no access to growing forage severely limits sheep and goats from picking up high loads of infective larvae.
 While there is abundant evidence that barber pole worm eggs hatch and develop into their infective stage in feces at temperatures and humidities that can be achieved in a barn setting in NYS, the larvae still need a film of water to move up onto vegetation where they will be easily consumed3,4.
 For this reason, unless the bedding in a barn is very damp and the sheep are eating off the floor of a highly infected pen, it is unlikely that reinfection and continuing infections can occur.

 Using a barn as a parasite mitigation strategy